 This is where you get creative:

-- Slather on ribs, barbecue chicken, shrimp skewers and even tofu
+- Grilled or smoked proteins – slather on Smoked Beef Ribs, barbecue chicken, shrimp skewers and even tofu

-- Use for pulled pork, chicken or beef
+- Pulled pork – it's delicious on pulled pork, chicken or beef sandwiches

-- Spoon on some sliders or hot dogs
+- Condiment – spoon on some sliders or hot dogs

-- Use it as a low-FODMAP dip to dunk a toasted cheese sandwich, fries or chicken strips
+- Low-FODMAP dip – dunk a toasted cheese sandwich, fries or use as a dip for chicken wings

 How to store